tbrownaw/rss-imap/README.md

     Folder Name: "LWN.net"
     Feed URL: http://lwn.net/headlines/newrss

-*   "Folder Name" is the name of the subfolder under RSS/ that the feed items go in.
+*   "Name" is the name of the subfolder under RSS/ that the feed items go in.
-*   "Feed URL" is what it says, the URL to fetch the RSS feed from.
+*   "URL" is what it says, the URL to fetch the RSS feed from.

 Setup
 -----